MicrosoftDocs/azure-docs/articles/databox-online/data-box-edge-deploy-connect-setup-activate.md

     3. Optionally, in the **Secondary NTP server** box, enter a secondary server for your device.

-    4. To validate and apply the configured time settings, select **Apply**.
+    4. To validate and apply the configured time settings, select **Apply settings**.

         ![Local web UI "Time settings" page](./media/data-box-edge-deploy-connect-setup-activate/set-up-activate-5.png)